Manager, Adjunct Services, Western Campus

-Nanci Coleman is the program director for Automotive Technology at Tri-C’s Western Campus.
+Nanci Coleman is the Automotive Technology Program Director at Tri-C’s Western Campus.
 She has more than 25 years of experience with a variety of public, private and nonprofit organizations.
-Coleman has diverse experience in career development and job placement for ages K-12 to adult, as well as a deep knowledge of local growth industries and hiring practices.
+Coleman has diverse experience in career development and job placement as well as a deep knowledge of local growth industries and hiring practices.
 She holds a B.A. in international affairs from The George Washington University.
 Her prior work experience includes more than 20 years at the Cuyahoga Valley Career Center in Brecksville.

 Magda Gómez, Ed.D.

 Magda Gómez serves as Executive Director, Diversity & Inclusion at Cuyahoga Community College (Tri-C) where she works on multiple initiatives related to diversity, equity & inclusivity awareness & education.
 Her work has a special focus on valuing students & employees by encouraging mutual respect and honoring the unique perspectives each person brings to the table.
 Gómez holds a Doctor of Education (Ed.D.) in Higher Education Leadership from the National American University, a Master’s of Science in Social Administration (MSSA) Degree from Case Western Reserve University, and a Bachelor of Arts Degree in Communications from John Carroll University.
 She is a proud alumna of Tri-C where she earned an Associate of Arts Degree.

 Christine Hickey has worked for Tri-C for over 22 years, where she worked her way up from a Production Assistant in the Television Production department to the Manager of Television and Video Services.
 While producing videos for Tri-C she was awarded a Regional Emmy for her work on “Your Health & Wellness.”